Gbox4/talaria/README.md

 # Talaria

+### Description
-This is a bot that scans messages of any channel it is added to, and responds accordingly:
+Talaria is a bot that scans messages of any channel it is added to, and responds accordingly:

 - If the JIRA ticket prefixes DEV- , PP- , SC- , or ASIAQNT- are conatined within the message, Talaria will respond with a link to the corresponding JIRA ticket.
-It does not matter what case the prefixes are in (dev- , DEV- , and dEv- will all work the same).
+- It does not matter what case the prefixes are in (dev- , DEV- , and dEv- will all work the same).

+### Use
+Talaria only needs to run on one server to function.
+Once running, it can be accessed by adding it to any channel on a Slack server.